DTJF/libpruio/src/doc/_4_examples.md

       SecPinmuxing for details.

 \note The examples source code is designed for and tested on BeagleBone
       hardware.
-It also should run on Pocket-Beagle hardware, but since this board contains different headers, the pin declarations need adaptions.
-Therefor include the matching header (`# include "[...]/pruio_pins.[h|bi]"` -> `# include
+It also should run on Pocket-Beagle or BeagleBone Blue hardware, but since this boards contains different headers/connectors, the pin declarations need adaptions.
+Therefor include the matching header (ie. replace `# include "[...]/pruio_pins.[h|bi]"` -> `# include
       "[...]/pruio_pins_pocket.[h|bi]"`) and adapt the pin numbers (ie.
       `P8_11` -> `P2_33`).